 We believe that there are many target companies that could become attractive public companies, which is why we will seek a target in any industry or geographic region.
 While we may pursue an initial business combination target in any industry or geographic region, we will seek to capitalize on the operational and investment experience of our management team and focus on companies that we believe have significant growth prospects with the potential to generate attractive returns for our stockholders.
-We expect to focus on identifying potential target with above-industry-average growth, substantial free cash flow generation, and a defensible market position with an enterprise value of \$500 million to \$1.5 billion where our management team's operational, strategic or managerial expertise can assist in maximizing value.
+We expect to focus on identifying potential target companies in the financial services, industrial, business services, and real estate sectors with above-industry-average growth, substantial free cash flow generation, and a defensible market position with an enterprise value of \$500 million to \$1.5 billion where our management team's operational, strategic or managerial expertise can assist in maximizing value.